Essex Farm Cemetery

 Poem 'In Flanders Fields'

-It was in Essex Farm Cemetery that Lieutenant-Colonel John McCrae of the Canadian Army Medical Corps wrote the poem ' In Flanders Fields' in May 1915.
+It was at Essex Farm ADS that Lieutenant-Colonel John McCrae of the Canadian Army Medical Corps wrote the poem ' In Flanders Fields' in May 1915.
 He was then a Captain when he wrote the poem.
 He had lost a friend to artillery fire and one morning he emerged from the ADS to find the fields and the cemetery had burst into colour with a field of poppies surrounding the many graves.
 He then wrote one of the most famous poems of the War.
 He submitted the poem to Punch magazine, which subsequently published it.
 The Belgian Regional Government erected a memorial to John McCrae in recognition of the importance of the location, this is probably why so many think he is buried here.
 He was later promoted to Lieutenant Colonel and was in a Base Hospital at Boulogne.
 He died of pneumonia in January 1918 and is buried in Wimereux Cemetery.

-Son of an MP is Buried here
+Son of an MP is Buried

 The 49th (West Riding) Division Memorial is immediately behind the cemetery, on the canal bank.
 This tall obelisk is on the canal bank.
 The Division have men buried in Plot I

 During Third Ypres the 51st (Highland) Division had their ADS at Essex Farm which was located on the west bank of the Yser canal.
 Colonel David Rorie provides a vivid account in ‘A Medico’s Luck in the War’ - 'Our bearers had preceded us for the ADS at Essex Farm on the canal bank, a hot spot; and on the evening of our arrival four of them were killed by a shell which crashed into the shelter where they were at The Willows Collecting Post in front of this.'
+On the 31 July 1917, the 1/9th (Highlanders) Royal Scots, part of 51st (Highland) Division, were waiting by the cemetery before attacking as part of the second wave.
+Two officers were stood on the canal bank watching the progress of the 1/4th Gordon Highlanders and ignored advice to take cover.
+A shell exploded next to them killing one and blowing the arm off the other.
+The wounded officer was loaded into an ambulance that was then hit by a shell and destroyed.

 One of the youngest soldiers buried in the Ypres Salient